 There have been no other transactions, apart from the one mentioned above, involving ordinary shares or potential ordinary shares that would significantly change the number of ordinary shares or potential ordinary shares outstanding between the reporting date and the date of completion of these financial statements.

-Diluted EPS is equal to basic because the Group is currently making losses.
+Diluted EPS is equal to basic EPS as the Group is currently making losses.
+As of the end of financial year 2013 there were 18,167,636 options on issue.

 13. Current assets - cash and cash equivalents